Homer, Illinois: History

-The mill and dam on the Salt Fork at Homer Illinois.
+The mill and dam on the Salt Fork at Homer, Illinois.
 This photo of the Coffeen family was taken in the mid-1880s.

 Homer grew from a settlement named Union, which was on the Fort Clark or State Road running between Danville and Urbana, nearly three miles north of the present town.
 Union was little more than several cabins built in 1829–30, but it served as a post office and meeting place in what was Vermilion County prior to the creation of Champaign County in 1833.
 Moses Thomas, a native of Pennsylvania, built a mill on the Salt Fork creek southeast of Union in 1834 and began to mill grain.
 A young merchant traveling from Indiana, Michael Doctor Coffeen, built a store adjacent to the mill, and with Thomas created the village of Homer on January 26, 1837.
 The post office was moved to Homer with M. D. Coffeen as postmaster in 1841.

 Homer grew to 120 people in 1850, and the coming of the Great Western Railroad to the south of the town prompted the village to move to its present location.
 In February 1855, the town's 32 buildings were dragged 1.5 miles south by 18 teams of oxen.
 The village became a stop on the railway, later named the Wabash Railroad, becoming the center of agriculture in eastern Champaign County.

 In 1905, the town became the location for Homer Park, an amusement park on the Illinois Traction System interurban line.
 Homer Park, north of the village on the Salt Fork creek, offered swimming, food, baseball, movies and even a small zoo.
 The park closed in 1937 after flooding and poor management.

+Homer gained a telephone exchange in 1899 under the management of J. G. White.
+The Homer Enterprise reported on October 25th 1899 that "Dr. G. L. Williamson, who is always quick to take advantage of modern methods and the latest practical way of doing things, was the first subscriber to the White Telephone Exchange.
+The doctor took a phone first, because he believed the telephone would be beneficial to his business.
+And now since he is receiving from one to five calls for professional services over the phone daily and as high as three in one night, he feels that he did not err in his judgment.
+What the telephone had done for the doctor, it will do for all other lines of business in Homer.
+The telephone is not only a great labor and time saver, but a business bringer as well.
+No business man should think of doing without one."
+In 1906 White sold the exchange to the Douglas Telephone Company.

+Homer Brick and Tile Works and a tobacco factory helped the economy to flourish alongside the railroad.

+The Citizen's Bank, run by a Mr. Planter, was the only bank in the surrounding counties and received an "extended patronage".